YigaelBalderrama/DirtyCode/refactoring.md

 * Refactoring: Continuing refactoring the main() code smell.
 I moved all the code from the third IF statement into another function
 * * Lines: Function call on line 47  |  Actual Method in lines 32 to 35

+### Code smell #8
+* Smell: "Naming matters". "var" is a bad name for the variable that saves a txt line.
+* * Lines: 20 & 21

+* Refactoring: Changed the "var" variable name to "text_line" to make it easy to understand.
+* * Lines: 20 & 21